 One gameplay aspect that makes Wadjet Eye Games' “Blackwell Epiphany” and its predecessors unique among point and click adventure games is how the player controls both Rosa and Joey.
 As a living human, Rosa is the one fellow living people talk to and she can interact with objects.
 She ends up doing most of the heavy lifting since the ghost Joey's physical strength is limited to a quick puff of wind and he's really picky about what he'll blow on.
 But as a ghost, Joey can phase through walls to gather clues on the other side, mess about with electronics, and interact with other ghosts.
 Joey's range is limited as he has to be always Stand by Rosa.
 Players will have to wrap their heads getting used to the dual mechanics as they tackle the various puzzles and plot that Wadjet Eye Games produced with this game.

-Without spoiling too much about “Blackwell Epiphany,” it actually feels like a good end for the series.
+Without spoiling too much about “Blackwell Epiphany,” things actually feel like they come to an end as the stakes rise for Rosa and Joey.
 The world around the “Blackwell” series has been built throughout the games and “Blackwell Epiphany” has most of it ready to crash down in the climax.
 Will Rosa be able to keep sane and how will she and Joey fare when things get truly taxing?

 Wadjet Eye Games is selling “Blackwell Epiphany” from their website as well as on Steam and GOG for $14.99 Anyone who prefers to do their point and click adventure gaming can wait until June when it comes out for iPhone and iPad.